ErrantThinking/errantthinking.github.io/content/the-elves-revolt.md

 ### Krampus, the Misfit

-Krampus is one of Santa Claus' frequent companions in the past and is associated with the less saintly actions of scaring children into behaving well by making example of the badly behaved oned by beating them with a birch rod.
+Krampus is one of Santa Claus' frequent companions in the past and is associated with the less saintly actions of scaring children into behaving well by making example of the badly behaved ones by beating them with a birch rod.
 Krampus has also been said to abduct poorly behaved children to work in Santa's workshop as punishment for their bad behavior.

 Krampus is a half woolly faun and half human born on Earth and cursed with the inabiltiy to traverse the aurora borealis for long durations.